alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

+- docker: publish images to docker hub too
+- chart: update to specify container registry and use docker.io by default

 ## Next release

+- action:
+    - config to restrict the maximum number of running acton jobs;
+    - config to restrict jobs' duration;
-- action: add config parameters to specify node affinity, toleration, annotations and additional labels for action job.
+    - config parameters to specify node affinity, toleration, annotations and additional labels for action job.
 - gitrepo: extend file sensor to use globs instead of single file
+- refactor: improve logging, make it more formal and short, with just relevant info only
 - controller: tracing
 - controller: metrics

 ## Wishes

-- action:
-    - config to restrict the maximum number of running acton jobs;
-    - config to restrict jobs' duration;
 - tests: automate everything possible
-- docker: publish images to docker hub too
-- refactor: improve logging, make it more formal and short, with just relevant info only
 - chart/cli: Make new subcommand to dump out default config and update it in the chart as part of CD
 - refactor: looks like scheduler shouldn't be under RwLock because it's `add` method uses internal mutability
 - gitrepo: update to use `gix` instead if `git2`, if possible